-We are a clinical stage microbiome product discovery company developing products using both natural and engineered phage technologies designed to target and destroy specific harmful bacteria that affect the appearance of skin, as well as harmful bacteria in associated with chronic diseases, such as IBD, PSC, liver disease, CF, atopic dermatitis and CRC.
-Bacteriophages or phage are bacterial, species-specific, strain-limited viruses that infect, amplify and lyse the target bacteria and are considered inert to mammalian cells.
-Viruses that target bacteria and are considered inert to mammalian cells.
-By utilizing proprietary combinations of naturally occurring phage and by creating novel phage using synthetic biology, we develop phage-based therapies intended to address large-market and orphan diseases.
+We are a clinical stage microbiome product discovery company developing products using both natural and engineered phage technologies designed to target and destroy specific harmful bacteria associated with chronic diseases, such as CF, AD, as well as IBD, PSC and CRC.
+Bacteriophage or phage are bacterial, species-specific, strain-limited viruses that infect, amplify and kill the target bacteria and are considered inert to mammalian cells.
+By utilizing proprietary combinations of naturally occurring phage and by creating novel phage using synthetic biology, we develop phage-based therapies intended to address both large-market and orphan diseases.

-Since BiomX Ltd.'s inception in 2015, and since the Business Combination, we have devoted substantially all our resources to organizing and staffing our company, raising capital, acquiring rights to or discovering product candidates, developing our technology platforms, securing related intellectual property rights, and conducting discovery, research and development activities for our product candidates.
-We do not have any products approved for sale, most of our products are still in the preclinical development stage, and we have not generated any revenue from product sales.
-As we move our product candidates from preclinical to clinical stage, we expect our expenses to increase.
+Since BiomX Ltd.'s inception in 2015, and since the Business Combination, we have devoted substantially all our resources to organizing and staffing our company, raising capital, acquiring rights to or discovering product candidates, developing our technology platforms, securing related intellectual property rights, and conducting discovery, research and development and clinical activities for our product candidates.
+We do not have any products approved for sale, and we have not generated any revenue from product sales.
+As we advance our product candidates, we expect our expenses to remain significant.
 To date, we have funded our operations with proceeds from sales of Common Stock and preferred shares.
-Through December 31, 2020, we had received gross proceeds of approximately \$120 million from sales of our securities.
-To date, we received approximately \$384 thousand from our collaboration agreements and recorded a reduction from research and development expenses of \$327 thousand since 2015 through the year ended December 31, 2020.
+Through December 31, 2021, we had received gross proceeds of approximately \$146 million from sales of our securities.
+To date, we received approximately \$634 thousand from our collaboration agreements and recorded a reduction from research and development expenses of \$634 thousand.

 Since BiomX Ltd.'s inception in 2015, and since the Business Combination, we have incurred significant operating losses.
 Our ability to generate revenue from product sales sufficient to achieve profitability will depend on the successful development of, the receipt of regulatory approval for, and eventual commercialization of one or more of our product candidates.
-Our net losses were approximately \$30.1 million and \$20.6 million for the years ended December 31, 2020 and 2019, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$72.3 million and expect that for the foreseeable future we will continue to incur significant expenses as we advance our product candidates from discovery through preclinical development and clinical trials and seek regulatory approval of our product candidates.
+Our net losses were approximately \$36.2 million and \$30.1 million for the years ended December 31, 2021 and 2020, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$108.5 million and expect that for the foreseeable future we will continue to incur significant expenses as we advance our product candidates from discovery through preclinical development and clinical trials and seek regulatory approval of our product candidates.
 In addition, if we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 We may also incur expenses in connection with in-licensing or acquiring additional product candidates.